As an Amazon Associate, we earn from qualifying purchases and other affiliate schemes. Learn more.

-Nintendo wowed us all by officially announcing the Nintendo Switch 2 in January, including a quick look at the Joy-Cons coming with the console – which appears to function as a mouse, not just a controller.
-Now we’ve got more information on it, thanks to an official patent of the design.
+Nintendo wowed us all by officially announcing the Nintendo Switch 2 in January, including a quick look at the Joy-Cons coming with the console, but now we've got a proper look at the console and how the mouse functionality works on the Joy-Con controllers.

-The Joy-Cons for the Nintendo Switch 2 look similar to the original controllers in terms of shape, but we know from the reveal trailer that the colorway is swapped, the casing now being black with a pop of color running down the side.
+The Joy-Cons for the Nintendo Switch 2 look similar to the original controllers in terms of shape, but as seen in the reveal trailer, the colorway is swapped, the casing now being black with a pop of color running down the side.

 Nintendo originally filed the patent in early 2023, which isn't surprising as the company will have been making the Switch 2 in the background for many years now.
 The patent also confirms the 'inventors' of the new Joy-Con system as Masaya Takei and Kazuhiko Koriyama, members of the hardware team at Nintendo.